“When we are without art, we are a diminished people –

 The “We” pertains to the builders of culture, the artists, the musicians, writers, actors, painters, and poets of our time.

 The verse is taken from the Cormac McCarthy novel “The Road”.
 In the story a father and son are walking through a post apocalyptic land trying to reach the coast and supposedly some form of civilization while eluding the dredges of mankind who have taken to hunting and eating whatever and whoever they capture.
-The father instills in his son that they “carry the fire”.
-It’s never explains what he means by this but you know by the father’s sense of character that they are carrying all that is good and what can be saved of the advancement of human endeavor.
+The father instills in his son that "We carry the fire”.
+It’s never explained what this means but you know by the father’s sense of character that they are carrying all that is good.

 What I see as the fire is the passion and dedication that artists commit to their work and their lives.